DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 #### Section 7:
 - (Follow up from Dani: There's definitely some learning to be done as far as troubleshooting a broken cluster (as in when you can't use kubectl)
+- The TLS troubleshooting at lecture was very boring, reapproch at the future if you feel like
+- (Follow up from Dani: Can you investigate all API endpoints and interact with them later?)
+- (Follow up from Dani: How to create other users in other namespaces?)
+- Redo the lecture 128 practice test if you feel like it, you forgot to differentiate between roles and roles bindings and cluster roles and cluster role bindings
+- (Follow up from Dani: It got really boring copy and pasting roles and rolebindings around.
+Do some exercises on these subjects later if you feel like it)
+- Redo the practice test for network policies if you're feeling like it (the hands on part requires a lot of copying and pasting)

+#### Section 8:
+- Not really exam related, but it would be interesting to see how the Container Storage Interface talks to EBS on AWS.
+- (Follow up from Dani: The explanation here was nice, but very generic.
+I think you should try implementing a storage solution on cloud and/or on premise and seeing how this works)

 Check the FAQ here to mentally prepare a list of commands you'll use: https://www.cncf.io/certification/cka/